Tulsa vacation rentals

 When is the best time to stay in a vacation rental in Tulsa?

-Spring and fall are pleasant times to be in Tulsa, as Oklahoma summers can be very hot and humid.
+Spring and fall are pleasant times to stay in one of Tulsa’s cabins, as Oklahoma summers can be very hot and humid.
 October in particular is balmy and devoid of heavy crowds.
 Winter can dip below freezing, with ice and snow not uncommon in December, January, and February.
 The free, four-day Muscogee (Creek) Nation Festival over the fourth weekend in June is a great opportunity to learn more about the culture and history of the self-governed Native American tribe, the fourth-largest in the United States, who reside in this area of Oklahoma.

 What are the top things to do in Tulsa?